Beyond mean-field dynamics of the Dicke model with non-Markovian dephasing

 \lettersection{Model---} We apply the formalism of \newnnref{eqs:bmf-general} to the Dicke model of $N$ spins-$\tfrac{1}{2}$ with local dephasing baths, We also add a Markovian photon loss term with rate $\kappa$.
 The Hamiltonian for this model is given by $\op{H} = \op{H}_0 + \sum_i \op{H}_i + \op{H}'_i$ where,

 and so correspond to the Liouvillians,

 Here $\Omega$ and $\omega_z$ are respectively the cavity and spin frequencies, and $g$ is the light-matter coupling strength.
 In this work, all energy scales will be given in units of $\Omega$.
 As in preceding works \cite{DallaTorre2016,Kirton2017}, we ignore the diamagnetic $A^2$ term.
+Our results would be appropriate for effective models without the $A^2$ term, which can be realized in various experimental platforms \cite{Kono2025,Baumann2010Dicke}.
+The results would differ in gauge-invariant QED systems, though there are works showing that it's justified to ignore the $A^2$ term \cite{Vukics2012,Domokos2014} in related settings.
 Each spin couples to a harmonic dephasing bath through

 where $\xi_j$ is the coupling strength between $j$th bosonic mode and the spin.
 We assume the bath parameters and couplings are the same for each spin.
 The associated bath spectral density is $J(\omega) = \sum_j \xi_j^2 \delta(\omega - \nu_j)$, which is taken to have the continuous form $J(\omega) = (\alpha / 2) \omega_c (\omega/\omega_c)^s \exp(-\omega/\omega_c)$.
 The cutoff frequency $\omega_c$ sets the timescale for the bath, while $\alpha$ controls the strength of the bath coupling.
 For concreteness, we will focus on Ohmic baths and take $s = 1$, though our methods hold also for $s \neq 1$.
 Throughout this work, we take these dephasing baths to be initially held at zero temperature, factorized from the spin state.
 Additionally, we will fix $\omega_c = 1$ and $\alpha = 0.3$, along with $\omega_z = 0.025$ and $\kappa=1$.
 This model has a $\supop{Z}_2$ symmetry under $a\rightarrow -a,\sigma_i^x\rightarrow-\sigma_i^x$.
 In the thermodynamic limit, absent the local baths, there is a superradiant (SR) phase transition from a normal phase with $\lrangle{\op{a}}/\sqrt{N}=0$ to a symmetry broken phase with $\lrangle{\op{a}}/\sqrt{N}\neq 0$ at critical coupling $g_c^2=\omega_z(\Omega^2+\kappa^2)/(2\Omega)$ \cite{Kirton2018}.
 We first look at the mean-field dynamics.